 - Identify the faculty-level participants and estimate the numbers of postdoctoral, graduate, and undergraduate research participants.
-Briefly outline the resources (available and planned) to accomplish the research goals. - Clearly establish the means of developing a coordinated, collaborative approach involving investigators across different institutions and jurisdictions.
+Briefly outline the resources (available and planned) to accomplish the research goals. - Clearly establish the means of developing a coordinated, collaborative approach involving investigators across different organizations, jurisdictions and disciplines.
 Describe interactions with other groups and organizations among the jurisdictions, and at the national and international levels, as appropriate.
 The research and education program description must demonstrate how the collaboration will advance research, education, and workforce development.
 The narrative should demonstrate how the collaboration's activities would advance the frontiers of knowledge and future research competitiveness of the participating jurisdictions in the proposed research areas. - Provide relevant baseline data regarding any of the research, education, workforce development, or other project targets and goals.
 (For example, in cases where quantitative goals or targets are proposed, baseline data regarding the current situation or past performance should be given). - 4.3.1 Interjurisdictional Collaborations and Partnerships.
-Interdisciplinary collaborative research brings with it the challenge of developing productive high-performing research teams involving multiple researchers from different institutions and disciplinary expertise.
+Interdisciplinary collaborative research brings with it the challenge of developing productive highperforming research teams involving multiple researchers from different organizations and disciplinary expertise.
 This section must clearly present the rationale for the composition of the teams, a description of the leadership structure, and the context for establishing the collaboration.
-The research expertise of the Pls and co-Pls must be explained in the context of the proposed research activities.
+The research expertise of the PIs and co-Pls must be explained in the context of the proposed research activities.
 Coordination and synergy among the collaborators should be summarized and the role of each of the faculty-level investigators should be clearly defined.
-Mechanisms that foster collaboration across the teams and risk-mitigation strategies should be described.
+Mechanisms that foster collaboration across the teams, such as all hands meetings, and risk-mitigation strategies should be described.
 The compelling ways in which the project leadership plans to coordinate the activities into a cohesive project should be presented, with well-articulated goals and strategies to achieve them.

-This section must include a specific discussion of how the collaborative effort will positively impact each participating jurisdiction.
+This section must include a specific discussion of how the collaborative effort will positively impact each participating jurisdiction and its respective economy by leveraging the chosen industry of tomorrow, including methodologies and metrics for measuring success.
 Explain how each participating jurisdiction will contribute to and benefit from the proposed collaboration in a meaningful and distinct way.
-Specify how the project will benefit from the RII Track-2 FEC framework for pursuing the collaborative activities.